Contamination Means Overestimation? A Fine-Grained Empirical Study in Code Intelligence: Experimental Results

 \subsection{Results of the Input-Only Contamination Setting (RQ1)}

-As illustrated in Section \ref{RQ1: Does Input-Only Contamination Lead to Performance Overestimation?}, we conduct experiments on code translation and generation tasks for PLMs while carrying out code translation and summarization tasks for LLMs.
+As illustrated in Section \ref{RQ1: Does Input-Only Contamination Lead to Performance Overestimation?}, we conduct experiments on code translation, generation, and summarization tasks for PLMs while carrying out code translation and summarization tasks for LLMs.
 Below, we introduce their experimental results and corresponding analysis, respectively.

-As for PLMs, the performance of RoBERTa and GPT-2 under control and experimental groups is reported in Table~\ref{tab:1}.
-Apparently, the performance in the contaminated experimental group does not exhibit a significant performance gain compared to the uncontaminated counterparts, regardless of the code translation or generation task and RoBERTa or GPT-2.
-For example, on the code translation task with GPT-2, the experimental group's average BLEU score is only 0.97\% higher than that of the control group, which falls within the margin of experimental error.
-Even surprisingly, the model performance of the control group surpasses that of the experimental group when experimenting with RoBERTa, although with only 0.046\%--0.86\% across both metrics and code tasks.
-Statistical tests further support this observation, with $p$-values exceeding 0.05 among five consecutive trials, indicating no significant differences.
+\textbf{As for PLMs (Pre-train, fine-tune, then infer)}, the performance of RoBERTa and GPT-2 under control and experimental groups is reported in Table~\ref{tab:1}.
+Apparently, the performance in the contaminated experimental group does not exhibit a significant performance gain compared to the uncontaminated counterparts, regardless of any code task, PLMs, and PLs, always fluctuating in the range of (-0.85\%)--1.45\%.
+For example, on the code translation task with GPT-2, the experimental group's average BLEU scores on both PLs are only 0.12\%--0.97\% higher than those of the control group.
+As for RoBERTa, the stable gain of contamination is limited to the code summarization task, but only surpassing 0.6\%--1.45\% to the uncontaminated control group, showing that the above all falls within the margin of experimental error.
+Even surprisingly, the model performance of the experimental group underperforms that of the control group when experimenting with GPT-2 on the code summarization task, although with only a lagging of (-1.07\%)\text{--}(-0.21\%) across both metrics and PLs.
+Statistical tests across all three code tasks further support this observation, with $p$-values exceeding 0.05 among five consecutive trials, indicating no significant differences.
 These results suggest that the performance of PLMs will not be overestimated in the downstream tasks, even though their pre-training corpora are contaminated by the input portions of testing sets.
 This conclusion aligns with our expectation and is reasonable for explanation, as PLMs do not learn any mapping from input to output portions of the testing sets.
-Their pre-training corpora only contain questions but no answers.
+Their pre-training corpora only contain questions, but no answers.